A Message from Chief Rob chance

 We’re ahead of the game, but we also have challenges.

-Our ambulance district has seen EMS call volumes rise 12-15% every year for the past three years.
+Our ambulance district has seen EMS call volumes rise 12-15% every year for the past 15 years.
 It requires additional personnel and replacement ambulances sooner to meet this growing demand for service.
 Our fire district has an aging fleet of fire engines and water tenders, and a station with critical apparatus that needs to be relocated from a tsunami zone.
 These improvements are outlined in each agency’s strategic plan, and require us to plan for how we will meet these needs in the future.

 Thank you for taking the time to learn about us and feel free to stop in to meet our Paramedics and Firefighters.